abhijeetavion/fchc/wp-content/plugins/tlp-team/README.txt

 👉 **Step 4: Styling**

-1. Select the parent class you want for adding custom CSS coding.

-2. Choose the primary color you want for your team members.

-3. Select the colors of the button background, text, hover text, hover background, active background, and border.

-4. Choose the name color, hover color, font size, font weight, and alignment.
+Select the parent class you want for adding custom CSS coding.
+Choose the primary color you want for your team members.
+Select the colors of the button background, text, hover text, hover background, active background, and border.
+Choose the name color, hover color, font size, font weight, and alignment.

-5. Select the designation’s color, hover color, font size, weight, and alignment.

-6. Select the color, hover color, font size, weight, and alignment of the short biography.

-7. Choose the social icon background color.

-8. Summon the shortcode in the post or page you want using Gutenberg or the Elementor addon.
-You can also go with copying and pasting the shortcode on the post or page.

 [Shortcode Documentation](https://www.radiustheme.com/docs/team/shortcode-generate/styling/)